munaray/standeva-munaray/src/markdown/ai-first-ecommerce-revolution.md

 - **Follow the new rule:** Every recurring task must be eliminated or fully automated with agentic AI.
 Human involvement becomes the rare exception.
 - **Escalate as a last resort:** Keep your team focused on strategic, high-stakes work or compliance-heavy decisions; everything else should run autonomously.
 - **Redesign for profit:** This isn’t a tweak to existing SOPs—it’s a complete re-architecture that drives leaner, more profitable operations.
-- **Use the right platform:** Systems like clickbuy.ai let you build the bespoke AI agents required to execute an authentic AI-first strategy.
+- **Use the right platform:** Systems like clickagent.ai let you build the bespoke AI agents required to execute an authentic AI-first strategy.

 ## Adopt an AI-First Mentality in 2025